How North Korea's new constitution could secretly reshape the global economy and affect your portfolio

 The revised constitution is expected to be formally adopted in the coming weeks, with the exact date pending.
 Analysts will be watching for signs of how the revision will impact North Korea's relationships with other countries, particularly South Korea and the United States.
 A key indicator will be the response from South Korea's government, which has been seeking to improve relations with the North.
 Interestingly, the revised constitution may actually pave the way for increased economic cooperation between North Korea and China, potentially leading to a shift in the regional balance of power.

-How the Strait of Hormuz attacks could disrupt global oil supplies and affect your gas prices
+How Ukraine's threat to Belarus could disrupt global oil supplies and impact your gas prices